gizlu/shmit/README.md

 For quick check you can use `meson test -C build` which will run some tests and examples.
 NOTE: output is way less verbose than when running them by hand

+#### TODO notes:
+- shitest: consider reporing in which line/file failed assert lies.
+- reconsider wheter it is neccessary to include input validation in base64
+- implement base32
+- polish rundeck